DevXEnterprise/.github/profile/README.md

 **Contact Us**

-For inquiries, collaborations, or just to say hello, reach out to us at [team@thexitingway.com](mailto:team@thexitingway.com).
+For inquiries or software consultations reach out to us at [team@thexitingway.com](mailto:team@thexitingway.com).
 We look forward to hearing from you!